Boeing C-40: C-40C

-The C-40C is a VIP transport aircraft often used to carry members of the Cabinet and Congress, and is intending to replace the Boeing C-22.
+The C-40C is a VIP transport aircraft often used to carry members of the Cabinet and Congress, and was purchased to replace the Boeing C-22.
 The aircraft is equipped similarly to the C-40B, but without the advanced communications capabilities.
 Unique to the C-40C is the capability to change its configuration to accommodate from 42 to 111 passengers.

 The C-40C replaced three C-22s (a militarized Boeing 727) operated by the Air National Guard and National Guard Bureau to airlift personnel.
 The C-40C was the first military aircraft to be acquired in this as an off-the-shelf aircraft for the Department of Defense.
 The 201st Airlift Squadron, District of Columbia Air National Guard acquired two C-40C aircraft in October 2002.
 The Air Force Reserve 932d Airlift Wing, Scott AFB, Illinois acquired three C-40C aircraft in 2007.